Infinidat/infi.logging/README.md

 Overview
 ========

-Extensions to logbook, such as Windows EventLog handler.
+Extensions for logbook, such as Windows EventLog handler.

 Checking out the code
 =====================